 In addition to these benefits, which many people find to be true claims, those who make beard oil also claim that beard oil helps your beard grow.
 They claim that beard oil can fill in patchy areas of hair, that it makes your hair grow faster, and that it makes your hair thicker.
 But are these claims actually true?
 Does beard oil make your beard grow?
 Or are these claims just marketing ploys, designed to make products fly off the shelf?

 You’ve already read the list of factors that can help or hinder beard growth, so you may already have formed an answer to this question.
-Does beard oil help your beard grow or is this a myth?
+Does beard oil make your beard grow or is this a myth?

 If the stars are already aligned for you and you have the genetics, testosterone levels, diet, etc., for optimal beard growth, then beard oil certainly isn’t going to hurt anything.
 But the answer to “does beard oil help growth?” is mostly a “no”.